AndyObtiva/glimmer-dsl-swt/README.md

 ## Background

-[Ruby](https://www.ruby-lang.org) is a dynamically-typed object-oriented language, which provides great productivity gains due to its powerful expressive syntax and dynamic nature.
+[Ruby](https://www.ruby-lang.org) is a dynamically-typed object-oriented language, which provides great productivity gains due to its expressive syntax and dynamic nature.
 While it is proven by the [Ruby](https://www.ruby-lang.org) on Rails framework for web development, it currently lacks a robust platform-independent framework for building desktop applications.
 Given that [Java](https://www.oracle.com/ca-en/java/) libraries can now be utilized in Ruby code through JRuby, Eclipse technologies, such as [SWT](https://www.eclipse.org/swt/), JFace, and RCP can help fill the gap of desktop application development with Ruby.

 ## Software Architecture